camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/metrics.md

 - `partition`: Cluster-unique id of the partition

 :::note
 Both brokers and gateways expose their respective metrics.
-The gateway metrics must be enabled via configuration, and the brokers have an optional metrics exporter that can be enabled for maximum insight.
+The brokers have an optional metrics exporter that can be enabled for maximum insight.
 :::

 **Metrics related to process processing:**